ait-energy/matsim-model-vienna/README.md

 The model features **different values of travel time** for the simulated agents which are represented in the parameters of the Charypar-Nagel function.
 These do not depend - as mostly done - on the home location of the agent but on **socio-demographic characteristics assigned to the agents**.

-The mode choice parameters are estimated for two (latent) classes by SP-off-RP surveys together with probabilities indicating that persons with particular characteristics are part of each class (Greene and Hensher, 2003).
-Depending on the socio-demographics of each agent, we yield the probability of him/her to be part of each of the two classes.
-Based on these probabilities, we split the population in ten supopulations (according to quantiles), and estimate the parameters for each subpopulation.
+The mode choice model that is part of the joint estimation is a more parsimonious version of the model presented in Schmid et al. (2019), and uses actual and hypothetical trip data.
+The time use and expenditure equations are estimated in a similar way as in Hössinger et al. (2020) and Jokubauskaité et al. (2019).
+We estimate two classes of coefficients for all parameters, since not much explanatory power is gained by introducing more classes.
+The class membership equation then determines for each individual the class membership probability, i.e. how much weight each class of coefficients has for a specific person.
+The class membership probability in turn is a linear function of several binary socioeconomic variables sex, age below 35, age above 55, income higher than median, education high-school or above, living in urban area, kids living in the household, single household and full time work with at least 38 hours a week.
+The distribution of the class membership probability is then used to define **10 equally large subpopulations**, based on Greene, W. H., & Hensher, D. A. (2003).

 See subpopulations and their `scoringParameters` in [config.xml](config.xml).

 ## Literature

-- Churanek, R. & Steinnocher, K. (2017). *Räumliche Modellierung der Tagesbevölkerung in Wien*.
+- Churanek, R. & Steinnocher, K. (2017).
+Räumliche Modellierung der Tagesbevölkerung in Wien.
 Proceedings of 22nd International Conference on Urban Planning, Regional Development and Information Society.
-- Greene, W. H., & Hensher, D. A. (2003). *A latent class model for discrete choice analysis: contrasts with mixed logit*.
+- Greene, W. H., & Hensher, D. A. (2003).
+A latent class model for discrete choice analysis: contrasts with mixed logit.
 Transportation Research Part B: Methodological, 37(8), 681-698.
-- Hörl, S., Balać, M., & Axhausen, K. W. (2019). *Pairing discrete mode choice models and agent-based transport simulation with MATSim*.
-In 2019 TRB Annual Meeting Online (pp. 19-02409).
+- Hössinger, R., F. Aschauer, S. Jara-Díaz, S. Jokubauskaite, B. Schmid, S. Peer, K. Axhausen, and R. Gerike (2020).
+A joint time-assignment and expenditure-allocation model: value of leisure and value of time assigned to travel for specific population segments.
+Transportation, Vol. 47, No. 3, 2020, pp. 1439–1475.
+- Schmid, B., S. Jokubauskaite, F. Aschauer, S. Peer, R. Hössinger, R. Gerike, S. R. Jara Diaz, and K. Axhausen (2019).
+A pooled RP/SP mode, route and destination choice model to investigate mode and user-type effects in the value of travel time savings.
+Transportation Research Part A: Policy and Practice, Vol. 124, 2019, pp. 262–294.17
+- Jokubauskaité, S., R. Hössinger, F. Aschauer, R. Gerike, S. Jara-Díaz, S. Peer, B. Schmid, K. Axhausen, and F. Leisch (2019).
+Advanced continuous-discrete model for joint time-use expenditure and mode choice estimation.
+Transportation Research Part B: Methodological, Vol. 129, 2019, pp. 397–421

 ### Preferred Citation